Yorkshire and the Humber: Economy

+As of February 2025, the average property price in Yorkshire and the Humber is £232,511, reflecting a 4.1% increase over the past twelve months.
+Rental prices have also risen by 5.6% during this period, with the average monthly rent reaching £1,001.
+Some areas have outperformed the regional average, including Harrogate, where prices have risen by 6.2%, and Leeds, which has seen a 6.9% increase.

 Yorkshire in the past has been synonymous with coal mining.
 Many pits closed in the 1990s, with the last two that were open in the Pontefract area at Kellingley (closed on 18 December 2015) and Sharlston.
 In South Yorkshire, there was Maltby Main Colliery and Hatfield Colliery (closed in June 2015) at Stainforth.
 The NUM was very Yorkshire-dominated.
 Coal still plays a part in the economy – there are two large power stations along the Aire Valley, with Drax being the second largest in Europe with 3,945 MW of capacity, and Eggborough which is owned by the Czech Republic's Energetický a průmyslový holding (EPH) since 2014 and was owned by British Energy until 2010; Ferrybridge C closed on 23 March 2016.
 The distribution area once looked after by the regional electricity company Yorkshire Electricity is now looked after by Northern Powergrid (former YEDL), owned by Berkshire Hathaway (since 2001) of Omaha, Nebraska.
 The supply side of the region is now owned by npower (former National Power, now owned by RWE of Essen, Germany).
-29% of the UK's oil is refined on the Humber.
+Of the UK's oil, 29% is refined on the Humber.